Buatsi Beats Dos Santos By 4th Round Knockout - Results — Boxing News

 (Birmingham, England) (Doncaster, England)

-Jason Cunningham upset Gamal Yafai by knocking him down three times to surprisingly claim his European Super-Bantamweight Title via unanimous decision.
+Jason Cunningham upset Gamal Yafai by knocking him down three times to claim his European Super-Bantamweight Title via unanimous decision surprisingly.

 “We’re buzzing,” said Cunningham.
 “We’re from a little town called Doncaster.
-We’ve got a British, European and World Champion – that’s some doing that.
-In at three weeks’ notice – I won my second Commonwealth Title at three weeks’ notice.
-They tried catching me out tonight, I don’t care what anyone says – that’s what they’ve done.
+We’ve got a British, European, and World Champion – that’s some doing that.
+In three weeks’ notice – I won my second Commonwealth Title at three weeks’ notice.
+They tried catching me out tonight.
+I don’t care what anyone says – that’s what they’ve done.

+“I’ve stayed prepared, stayed disciplined, and dedicated.
+This is what happens when you stick to it.
+I was in this venue last time I had a big fight against Michael Conlan.

 12 x 3 mins European Cruiserweight Title